 Students solve puzzle tasks in order, each solution leading to the next.
 Like progressive puzzles for older students, students must read and follow directions carefully as they work their way from one puzzle task to the next.

 The final task in these first two puzzles is a code that students use to color in a grid.
 The picture reveals the answer to a riddle poem.
-Future puzzles may differ from the first two (see the other puzzle here), but a variety of novel puzzling tasks guarantee that each one is unique.
+Future puzzles may differ from the first two (see the other puzzles here and here), but a variety of novel puzzling tasks guarantee that each one is unique.

 ENJOY!